stburke-cmu/burke-samantha-portfolio/final_project_partIII.md

 * [Part II](https://stburke-cmu.github.io/burke-samantha-portfolio/final_project_partII)
 * [Part III](https://carnegiemellon.shorthandstories.com/rethinkenergy/index.html)

+# Story Line
+ <Br>Introduction<br>
+  l.
+Climate change exists, it really can't be disputed at this point.
+But what can we do about it?
+ l.
+Our energy use is rapidly increasing and we need something that can keep up.
+ l.
+The answer is nuclear energy
+ <Br>Data & Analysis<br>
+ l.
+Some background info
+  - It generates over half of the clean energy in the US, it's operating across 26 states, but we still heavily rely on fossil fuels.
+ l.
+Facts about nuclear energy.
+It's one of the cleanest and safest sources we have, but the difference is that it can generate A LOT of power.
+ l.
+Comparing nuclear, solar, and wind power.
+Nuclear has the greatest capacity.
+ l.
+Call to action: help change the public opinion about nuclear energy and join the advocacy group.

+# Audience
+My audience is really any adult.
+Our energy energy consumption and the environment effects everyone.
+We live on this planet, we're all responsible for it.
+More specifically, I think my audience is geared towards those who currently don't know much about Nuclear Energy or who have formed a negative opinion about it.
+I want to showcase that while wind and solar power are great, they aren't enough.
+The only resource available today that has the capability to keep up with growing energy use without relying on Fossil Fuels is nuclear energy.

 # Changes
 Since part two, I ended up making a couple of changes relating to the layout, order of visualizations, and images.
 Many people have already formed an opinion about nuclear energy, so I did my best to create an enticing introduction and present data that people would find surprising.